ScaledInference/amp-node-thin/README.md

 The Amp instance can then be used to create session objects which have two main methods: observe and decide.
 ## Amp()
-After importing amp-node-thin, the Amp constructor can be used to create an Amp instance.
+After importing amp-node, the Amp constructor can be used to create an Amp instance.
 It requires two parameters: a project key and the Amp-agent URL (with port 8100).

 ### Importing and Intializing Amp
 ``` javascript